Musique

 (USA)

-of the album, we witness a display of creative, sonic energy of
+the album, we witness a display of creative, sonic energy of a high

-a high degree.
-In his very personal style, the artist takes us
+degree.
+In his very personal style, the artist takes us through

-through a voyage to amazing worlds, full of emotions and adventures.
+a voyage to amazing worlds, full of emotions and adventures.
+During

-During the 21 themes that constitute this release, we can perceive
+the 21 themes that constitute this release, we can perceive elements

-elements of Classical Music, Ambient, Space, World Music, and
+of Classical Music, Ambient, Space, World Music, and others from

-others from different origins.
-The pieces are very innovative
+different origins.
+The pieces are very innovative and complex, yet

 Edgar Kogler, Amazing